The struggle of “have I covered all relevant keywords for my business” is totally real. 👈

-For example, for e-commerce businesses it would most likely make sense to combine DSA with product keywords and/or keywords for the brands that you sell.
+For example, for e-commerce businesses, it would most likely make sense to combine DSA with product keywords and/or keywords for the brands that you sell.
 (NB!
-Not your own brand keywords, as these almost always perform way differently that other more generic keywords in your account).
+Not your own brand keywords, as these almost always perform way differently than other more generic keywords in your account).

 - If the DSA ad group is put in a campaign that has ad groups with a similar level of intent, it can be easier for Smart Bidding to make bidding decisions as all similar data is in one campaign.

 - Search Terms Report can be easier to analyze on campaign level if all similar searches are inside a single campaign.

 - No control over budget being spent between searches caught by DSA ad groups and regular ad groups.

 When creating a DSA ad group in a campaign that also includes standard ad groups, make sure to choose the “Dynamic” ad group type.